DC3-Freitas/egnn-crystal-classifier/README.md

 # e3gnn-crystal-classifier
 ![image](https://github.com/user-attachments/assets/890dc8bb-6e30-4a09-a014-171f26ee5136)
-E(3)-equivariant graph convolutional network for crystal structure prediction.
+E(3)-equivariant graph neural network for crystal structure prediction.

 ## Usage
 If installed in OVITO, `DC4 Classification` will appear in the Python subsection of the Modifiers panel.
-The module can also be used directly in Python:
+The module can also be used directly in a standard Python environment:
 ```python
 from ovito.io import import_file
 from egnn_crystal_classifier.dc4 import DC4